Perfect Partners: Science and Poetry

 The Tree that Time Built by Mary Ann Hoberman and Linda Winston provides a wealth of science poems (including “Obituary for a Clam,” one of my poems from Earthshake: Poems from the Ground Up).
 The poems might be inspiration enough to launch you on your own science poem, but sometimes we need a little help getting started.

 In the notes below I briefly describe one or two things that each poem does, and my notes constitute a list of “starter” ideas for your own science poems.
+Read the full list below, or download a printable PDF through the button link.
 You can scan the list for an inspiring starter idea, or you can read the poems first, pick one that inspires, and then find the poem on my starter idea list.
 No excuses now.
 Write away and enjoy!

 Oh, fields of wonder: poems about pondering mysteries and beginnings